Rent to Own and Lease/Purchase Information

 The monthly rental payment will vary depending on your down payment.
 The larger the down payment the smaller your monthly rent payment would be.
 The payment is comprised of a base rent rate, which remains the same throughout the term of your occupancy, as well as the actual cost of the insurance and taxes on the home.
 As these costs increase over time it will increase your payment, usually this increase is minimal.

 Each property has a specific minimum down payment amount, you can of course pay any additional amount over and above the minimum.
 The down payment is in reality actually an “option fee” which means you are purchasing the right to purchase the house at a particular price (asking price less option fee, example: Sales price is $100,000, paying a $10,000 option fee grants you an option to purchase the home at $90,000) so it is not refundable.
-The base rent rate is calculated just like a mortgage would be (effective interest rate declines with larger down payments, further reducing your monthly payment) and just like a mortgage a part of your base rent rate is credited towards the purchase of the house.
-If you don’t pay it off early, either by refinancing or making larger payments along the way, you would own the house after making 30 years worth of rent payments.
+The base rent rate declines with larger down payments, just as would be the case with a typical mortgage.
+A portion of the base rent is credited towards the purchase of the home, either a specific flat amount (example: $200) or a calculated amount that would change monthly like a typical mortgage (starts very small (~$60) and gets a little bigger ($1-2) every month as the balance decreases).